1248/microcoap/README.md

 For Arduino

-    copy libraries and microcoap-example directories to the Arduino IDE sketches folder
+    copy libraries and microcoap-example directories to the Arduino IDE sketches folder (or just change the sketches folder to the microcoap dir)
     open: File -> sketches folder -> microcoap-example

-Arduino LED pin defined at `microcoap-example\connections.h` and set to 13 (default embedded led for some Arduino boards)
+Arduino LED pin defined at `microcoap-example\connections.h` and set to `13` (default embedded led for some Arduino boards)

 To test, use libcoap